Some Fun Q&A

 1. Buy a journal or open a file on your laptop and write something—anything.

-Check out from the library a bazillion books like the ones you might like to write and read them all.
+2. From the library, check out a stack books like the ones you might like to write and study them.

-2. Join the Society of Children’s Book Writers and Illustrators.
+3. Join the SOCIETY OF CHILDREN'S BOOK WRITERS AND ILLUSTRATORS.
 There’s an invaluable wealth of information, training, and support through SCBWI both online and in-person.

 Also, as soon as possible: